sumhungyee/fastmatmul/README.md

 2. Optimised algorithms like Strassen's for matrix multiplication, instead of $O(n^3)$ stuff, leading to better $O(n^{log_{2}7})$ time complexity.
 3. (Some) CPU parallelisation
 4. Power operations: for a fixed size matrix $A$, power operations $A^m$, $m \in \mathbb{N}$ are performed in $O(logm)$ time.
+5. Optimised padding for strassen's.
+Instead of padding to the smallest power of 2, iteratively find an integer slightly larger than half of itself until that integer is smaller than the threshold, then multiply back.

 ## Is it faster?
-~100 times faster than completely unoptimised barebones python for semi-large (1000 x 1000) matrices
+~300 times faster than completely unoptimised barebones python for semi-large (1000 x 1000) matrices

 ## Can it beat NumPy?
-Tough luck.
+At large enough sizes, yes! >:) This size probably depends on your computer architecture.

 ## Installation
 1. Requirements C++ 14 or after.